Best Way to Build Wealth

-In this post: I will give you the single best way to build wealth, share my recent Investopedia Advisor Insights, and of course, give you my Weekly Market Recap.
+In this post: I will give you the single best way to build wealth and share my recent Investopedia Advisor Insights.

 This is the Millennial Wealth Blog.

 What is the single best way to build wealth?
 Hint: It is your…